 One of the essential commitments of art is to convey scenes that are inspiring and uplifting.
 Painter Edgar Degas once said, “art is not what you see, but what you make others see.”
-With its immense beauty and sacred message, Christian art provides visual sustenance for the soul in its depictions of Jesus and the Gospels as seen in paintings such as Jesus Prince of Peace, by Akiane Kramarik.
+With its immense beauty and sacred message, Christian & Inspirational art provides visual sustenance for the soul in its depictions of Jesus and the Gospels as seen in paintings such as Jesus Prince of Peace, by Akiane Kramarik.

-“Making art activates the whole brain and can foster integration of emotional, cognitive, and sensory processes.” — Joan French, MA NCC LCPC
+“Making art activates the whole brain and can foster the integration of emotional, cognitive, and sensory processes.” — Joan French, MA NCC LCPC

 Creativity has the power to transform, heal, and enrich our lives, much like the story of Akiane Kramarik’s art bringing her atheist family to Jesus.
 Art can alter or raise one’s consciousness, well-being, and emotional health in a positive manner through embodied cognition.
 For instance, in an interview with Catholic News Service, Sister Jane Mary Sorosiak spoke of how their Mother Superior would surround them in Christian art and beauty to better uplift them and inspire them to be better religious folk.
 This is exactly the mission Akiane Kramarik has with her art, especially Jesus Prince of Peace: to change people for the better, to inspire.

 According to Professor Semir Zeki, the chair in Neuroaesthetics at University College in London, in a quote with Uplift Connect: “The blood flow increased for a beautiful painting just as it increases when you look at somebody you love.
-It tells us art induces a feel good sensation direct to the brain.”
+It tells us art induces a feel-good sensation direct to the brain.”
 In a nutshell, art makes us feel good.
 Furthermore, in an article with Deseret News, photographer Scott Sumner says: “People see with their hearts and their feelings, and the way they relate to art becomes priceless.”